Last Updated: 13th June 2021

 Though not a clinically recognized state, ear fatigue generally occurs after listening to or working with audio, especially at high volumes.

-However; this doesn’t mean that you shouldn’t check the mix at a loud volume, in fact that’s an important thing to do.
 But for most of your mixing session, it should be at a reasonable level for two reasons:

 - Your ears won’t fatigue as fast

-#2 – Take Your Breaks
+#2 – Take Regular Breaks From Producing and Mixing

 We all know what it’s like to get intensely involved in a production session, you know, when you become one with the track.
 It’s like waking up after a long sleep to see sunlight pouring through the window.

 I personally like to mix in 45 minute sessions with a 5-10 minute break in between.
-This allows me to rest my ears and give them a break from the same, repetitive sound.

 #3 – Restrict Your Overall Time